 Just a year or two before he was training Castle Frontenac at Moorefield racecourse, Croall had made the acquaintance of a local publican, and fellow Scotsman, Alec (‘Sandy’) McLauchlan, whose Brighton Hotel had long been a popular haunt for racing men.
-McLauchlan commissioned Croall to buy him a couple of horses.
-One of them was Annie Laurie, a daughter of Bullhead, which Croall got for just 110 guineas.
+McLauchlan commissioned Croall to buy him a couple of horses while he registered a set of racing colours with the A.J.C. consisting of a yellow jacket, brown diamond and sleeves, and a tartan cap, as befitted Mac’s origins.
+One of the horses acquired on his behalf was Annie Laurie, a daughter of Bullhead, which Croall got for just 110 guineas.
 She proved good enough as a three-year-old to fill the minor placing behind Flight in the Adrian Knox Stakes.

 The Sires’ Produce Stakes that year at Randwick gripped the public imagination more than most recent runnings.
 Despite his Breeders’ Plate victory in the spring, Magnificent was preferred in the betting by the Agincourt filly, Courtship, trained by Frank Dalton at Randwick and unbeaten in her only five appearances, including the December Stakes by eight lengths and the Kirkham Stakes by three.
 Consequently, McLauchlan and Croall were able to get fives on course, although they wouldn’t have given twopence for their chances in the running.
 The course was soft as a result of recent rains, yet Courtship still tried to run them ragged.
 Magnificent, in only his third public outing and on shifting ground to which he was not accustomed, proved awkward to handle.
 The horse was down on his nose at the five; and ran into a series of checks after that, but when Courtship floundered in the final furlong, the gallant son of Ajax affirmed his class by getting up in the last stride to win by a head from Lucky Stream, with Courtship a half-head away third.